bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 #### The extended `CONNECT` protocol[\#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#http2_the-extended-connect-protocol)

-[RFC 8441](https://tools.ietf.org/html/rfc8441) defines an “Extended CONNECT Protocol” extension to HTTP/2 that may be used to bootstrap the use of an `Http2Stream` using the `CONNECT` method as a tunnel for other communication protocols (such as WebSockets).
+[RFC 8441](https://tools.ietf.org/html/rfc8441) defines an "Extended CONNECT Protocol” extension to HTTP/2 that may be used to bootstrap the use of an `Http2Stream` using the `CONNECT` method as a tunnel for other communication protocols (such as WebSockets).

 The use of the Extended CONNECT Protocol is enabled by HTTP/2 servers by using the `enableConnectProtocol` setting: